contentful/slash-developers/docs/concepts/links.md

 This is very important for mobile apps where latency is a big issue:
 Instead of doing hundreds of requests, do a single request which can also be cached by Contentful's CDN to speed up future requests even more.

+## Linked Entries

+When you have related content (e.g. Entries with links to other Entries) it's possible include both search results and related data in a single request.

+Simply tell the search to include the targets of links in the response:
+Set the `include` parameter to the number of levels you want to resolve.
+The maximum number of inclusion is 10.

+The search results will include the requested entries matching the query in items, along with the linked entries and assets they contain.

+Link resolution works regardless of how many results are there in `items`.
+Some examples for this are:

+- Get a list of blog posts in items with related authors, categories and other meta data in includes.
+- Get a single restaurant in items along with its menu, menu items and photos (Assets) in includes.

 ## Modeling Relationships